mufana/mufana.github.io/_posts/2017-08-16-Automating-WSUS.md

 ## Background

 Anyone responsible for a Windows Server environment knows it is vital to keep the servers up to date.
 For a large part, that means; updating the servers on a regular basis.
 And it goes without saying that this could be done with PowerShell.
 But, where updating a server is one part of the job.
 Checking if everything still runs accordingly is another.

-### Check Norris

-So, what do we check after a server has been updated.
-Well! in my case I check the following:
+Sometimes a bit underestimated.

+### But what to check

+Well that depends on the server, it's tasks and specific services or applications it runs.
+In my case I came up with the following:

-* Server still online
+* Server online
 * All important Windows Services (Auto start) running
 * Specific application Windows Services running
 * Server still a member of the correct domain
 * Windows Firewall running
 * Specific application ports open

-Imagine having to check all that manually on twenty or more servers?
-On that special evening you and your girl planned months in advance!

-### Happy wife - Happy life

-In order to keep the wife (and life) happy and save some time, we have to do a little PowerShelling.
+* No pending WSUS updates

+But as I said, there are no guideline.
+It all depends on the type of server.
+And of course, checking the 'techical side' is one thing.
+We must not forget to check the application the server is used for.

+### How I do it

+In my company, Windows Server updates are installed every 3 months.
+And of course, always in the evening.
+After installation and a few reboots, I login to the server and check the list mentioned above.
+Now, that's OK if you updated one server.
+It becomes a little frustrating when you've updates 5+ servers.

+### Automate it

 I always start coding in the PowerShell console.
 That allows me to play around a bit to see what works best.